Armed robbers steal millions from Ritz Paris hotel

-Axe-wielding robbers stole jewelry on Wednesday possibly worth more than $5 million from a store in the famed Ritz Paris hotel, police said, Reuters reported.
+Axe-wielding robbers stole jewelry on Wednesday possibly worth more than $5 million from a store in the famed Ritz Paris hotel, police said, Reuters reports.

 Five thieves carried out the heist at the luxury hotel in late afternoon.
 Three were arrested while two others got away.
 There were no injuries.